3 Powerful Breathing Exercises for Stress That Will Ignite Your Inner Calm

 Breathwork doesn’t have to take up a lot of your time.
 It is a simple tool that allows you to breathe in calmness right when you notice stress rising.
 If you want to dive deeper, start with a minute or two each day and slowly work your way up to a your version of a full daily practice.
 For many, this is 20-30 minute practice, while others with the time will choose to practice for an hour or longer.

-Here are three breath styles you can try:
+Here are three breath exercises for stress that you can try:

 To practice: Sit up tall with a straight spine.
 Exhale fully.
 Slowly inhale through your nose over a count of four.
 Then, hold your breath for seven counts.
 Finally, exhale fully through your mouth for eight counts.
 To begin, try to complete four breath cycles and slowly work up to eight cycles.